How to make your own dog food

-The choice of dog food now available in the UK is dazzling – and dog owners only want the best for their best friends.
+The choice of dog food now available today can be dizzying – and dog owners only want the best for their best friends.

 Thinking about making your own dog food?
 Here are a few recipes and tips to get you started.

 For a quick introduction to making your own doggie meals, read the blog Homemade Dog Food.